Anson Phelps Stokes: Personal life

 On August 12, 1899, Anson lost one of his legs in a horse-riding accident when he was thrown against a tree and his leg crushed.
 He had been warned that the horse, a gelding called Dingley, was dangerous but felt confident that he could handle the animal.
 After the accident a vet cared for the horse, but recommended that the horse be destroyed due to its unpredictable temperament.

-Stokes died on June 29, 1913 at 230 Madison Avenue, and was survived by nine children: four sons and five daughters.
+Stokes died on June 28, 1913, at 230 Madison Avenue, and was survived by nine children: four sons and five daughters.
 His personal wealth was estimated at $25,000,000 at the time of his death, or about $ in today's dollars.
 However, when his estate was settled, a month after his death, it was reported that the actual value of his estate was between $500,000 and $750,000 (about $ in today's dollars.
 His widow, Helen Louisa (Phelps) Stokes survived him and died in 1930.

 Madison Avenue

 When he was married in 1865, Stokes and his wife planned to set up home next to Anson Stokes's father, James Stokes, who lived at 37 Madison Avenue.
 However, Helen's father, Isaac Newton Phelps, expressed a wish that they live near him at 229 Madison Avenue, so James Stokes compromised and purchased 133 Madison Avenue for the young couple – midway between the two families.
 When Helen's mother died in 1867, they moved in with her widowed father at number 229.
 In 1869, he remarried and Helen and Anson moved out to 230 Madison Avenue (a gift from her father).
 When Isaac Newton Phelps died in 1888 he left 229 Madison Avenue (plus a million dollars), to his daughter Helen Stokes.

-The building was extended by architect R. H. Robertson in 1888, adding an attic floor and an extension in East 37th Street that doubled the size of the house.
+The building was extended by architect R. H. Robertson in 1888, adding an attic floor and an extension on East 37th Street that doubled the size of the house.
 This remained the New York home of the Stokes family until they sold it in 1904 to Mr. J. P. Morgan and moved back into 230 Madison Avenue.
 The house of James Stokes (37 Madison Avenue) passed to his children and several of them continued to live there until in 1905 it was rebuilt as the Madison Square Apartment House by Isaac Newton Phelps Stokes.

 229 Madison Avenue was one of three similar houses built in 1854 in what was, at the time, an unfashionable part of town.
 One built by Isaac Newton Phelps, on the corner of Thirty-seventh Street, another by John Jay Phelps on the corner of Thirty-sixth Street and in the middle, one built by William E. Dodge, Anson Stokes's uncle.
 Anson and Helen's first child, Isaac Newton Phelps Stokes, was born at 229 Madison Avenue.
 The house survives and is now number 231 Madison Avenue and part of the Morgan Library & Museum complex.